-Have you started a business and been selling products or services for a few months?
+Have you recently started a business and been selling products or services for a few months?
 Have you started charging customers (*1)?
-Then comes the moment that most entrepreneurs fear, the time to do their taxes (*2).
+Next comes the time of year that most entrepreneurs dread—tax season (*2).

-Being in business is much more complex than being a simple employee and requires some knowledge.
+Being in business is much more complex than simply being an employee and requires a certain amount of expertise.
 Every entrepreneur is required to maintain accounting records and produce financial statements each year.
-In fact, Revenu Québec and Revenue Canada may, at any time, require seeing the financial statements of a company and examining its accounting records.
+Revenu Québec and the Canada Revenue Agency have the right to examine a company’s financial statements and accounting records at any time.

-To better understand and anticipate your entrepreneurial obligations, find out more about the challenges and details of a company's financial statement.
+In order to better understand and prepare for your tax obligations, find out more about the particulars of corporate financial statements in Canada.

 - Cash flow statements